4 Tips for Back-to-School Feeding Success: A 4-Minute ReadAug 17, 2023

 Will my child have enough time to eat?

-The school lunch stress bucket runneth over for parents of children with feeding issues, with the most important question being...
+The school lunch stress bucket runneth over for parents of children with feeding issues, with the most BIG question being...

 What if my child doesn't eat AT ALL at school?

-1. Prepare Your Child for Lunch Success Before the Start of School:
+1. Prepare Your Child for School Lunch Outside of School:

 - Ask your child to go and get their lunch box and bring it to the table